vrijeshpatel1997/CST-452-Test/README.md

 ## Dependencies

-- Spring Boot: Framework for creating standalone, production-grade Spring-based applications.
+- Spring Boot: A framework for creating standalone, production-grade Spring-based applications.
-- Spring Data JPA: Simplifies database access and management using Java Persistence API.
+- Spring Data JPA: Simplifies database access and management using the Java Persistence API.
-- JUnit 5: Testing framework for unit tests.
+- JUnit 5: A testing framework for unit tests.
-- H2 Database: In-memory database for testing purposes.
+- H2 Database: An in-memory database for testing purposes.

 ## Usage

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Run the `Milestone4Application` class to start the Spring Boot application.
-4. Use API endpoints to interact with products.
+4. Utilize the provided API endpoints to interact with products.

-## API
+## API Endpoints

 - Create a new product:
     - `POST /product`